cjacker/opensource-toolchain-esp8266/README.md

 cd ~/esp/ESP8266_NONOS_SDK/blink-nonos
 ./gen_misc.sh
 ```
-There are some questions you need answer, I used D1 mini with 4M Flash:
+There are some questions you need answer, here I used D1 mini with 4M Flash:
 ```
 gen_misc.sh version 20150511